 Whether a quick round on ice skates or ice fun with the whole family.
 Ice skating, ice hockey or curling - this is part of every winter.
 The appropriate equipment can also be borrowed.

 3 rinks totalling 3,100 m².
 Evening skating!
 Associations and groups can also rent skating rinks and booths.
-Admission: voluntary donation, no skate rentals, enquiries
+Admission: voluntary donation, skate rentals on request.

-Skating & curling, night skating with lighting system, prices: Adults EUR 2.00, children: EUR 1.00 per day, free skate rental, curling stone rental: EUR 2.00, also for groups
+Skating & curling, night skating with lighting system, prices: Adults EUR 3.00, children: EUR 1.00 per day, skate rental, curling stone rental: EUR 2.00, also for groups

 Curling on the natural ice surface with 12 rinks

 Phone: 0043 (0) 3179 / 85 00 or 0043 (0) 3179 / 23 218

 Approx. 300 m², free admission, no skate rentals.

 Phone: 0043 (0) 3179 / 23 300 or

 Approx. 350 m², restricted use, free admission, no skate rentals.